bartkozik/epoca/README.md

 - Developing reusable UI components with attention to accessibility and performance
 - Writing **unit and e2e tests** using Testing Library and Playwright
 - Maintaining a consistent and clean codebase using **ESLint, Prettier, and Husky hooks**
+- **Working without a complete design specification** – many UI/UX decisions were made independently based on direct user testing and feedback

 ## 🛠️ Tech Stack